CIT28/files/w9/ps2p2.md

 ## Grading
 -This is how I will grade your work:
-1. Did you provide the correct commit history URL for the atl folder = 5 points
+1. Did you provide the correct commit history URL for the connect folder = 5 points
 2. Did you do all the commits required for this work = 20 points
 3. Did you have all the queries in the schema.sql file = 25 points
     - make sure you don't include notes in your sql file.